 A kidney infection usually starts as a urinary tract infection (UTI).
 It causes most of the same symptoms as kidney stones.
 If not treated, a kidney infection can permanently damage your kidneys.

-Endometriosis occurs when the type of cell that makes up the lining of your uterus grows outside the uterus.
+Endometriosis occurs cells that resemble the uterus lining, called endometrial cells, grow outside the uterus.
 These cells can swell and bleed every month when you get your period, which causes pain and other issues.